About Prevention and Early Intervention

 By developing program recommendations, Prevention and Early Intervention's Office of Child Safety brings together local agencies, private sector, non-profits, and government programs to reduce child abuse and neglect fatalities.

-Join the Texas Prevention Network
+Texas Prevention Network

 More Prevention Resource